Which course delivery style is most beneficial for your care organisation?

 Knowledge Retention – Recognised for having a distinct impact on the knowledge retention, Face to Face Courses utilise lots of different learning styles (visual, auditory & kinesthetic) within the same session to allow your staff to engage and retain in the subject matter.

-Accessibility – The eLearning has been developed so that it can be reached via most web browsers and most handheld devices, we have even created an app so that your staff can access their training in a way that suits them.
+Accessibility – The eLearning has been developed so that it can be reached via most web browsers and most handheld devices, making it very easy for your staff to access and complete course content.

 Advantages of Silver Box Learning: